pvorb/learn-you-a-haskell/en/09-input-and-output.md

-We make a function askForNumber, which takes a random number generator and returns an I/O action that will prompt the user for a number and tell him if he guessed it right.
+We make a function askForNumber, which takes a random number generator and returns an I/O action that will prompt the user for a number and tell them if they guessed it right.
 In that function, we first generate a random number and a new generator based on the generator that we got as a parameter and call them randNumber and newGen.
 Let's say that the number generated was 7.
 Then we tell the user to guess which number